Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe while having fun.

 - Take the sting out of flying insects.
 Protect kids who are highly allergic to bees, wasps, and other stinging insects with a technique called desensitization (or immunotherapy).
 During desensitization, at an allergist's office, a tiny amount of insect venom is injected under your child's skin.
 The allergist gradually increases the amount of venom over a period of about 3 months, until your child can tolerate the allergen.
 Desensitization can be very effective at controlling insect allergies.

 - Check on whether your child should carry epinephrine shots.
-Not all kids with allergies need these, but children who are severely allergic to insect stings or certain foods should carry their epinephrine injection with them to the field.
+Not all kids with allergies need these, but children who are severely allergic to insect stings or certain foods should carry two epinephrine injections with them to the field.
 Your allergist can see if one is appropriate for your child and show you how to use it.
 You, your child's teacher or caregiver, and your child should also know how to use it.
 Kids with severe seasonal allergies can take antihistamines or get allergy shots ahead of time so that pollen doesn't sideline them during the spring.

 - Have a plan.
 Your child needs an allergy plan, in writing, signed by you and your allergist.
 The plan should list your child's allergy triggers, symptoms, and medications.
 Give a copy of the plan to your child's coaches and school.